tleemann/identifiable_concepts/README.md

 export LOGDIR="search_results"; \
 export DSET_PATH="datasets/Disentanglement"; \
 export CHECKPOINTDIR="checkpoints"; \
-./scripts/3dshapes_PosthocDiscover.sh BetaTCVAE_wtc-10_Corr-0.4_R0 grad 0.4 0 1
+./scripts/3dshapes_PosthocDiscover.sh BetaTCVAE_wtc-10_Corr-0.4_R0 grad pair 0.4 0 1 0
 ```

 in the terminal.

-The five arguments to the script are
+The seven arguments to the script are

 * The name of the checkpoint created by the training script
 * The attribution method used to compute the gradient matrix $J_f$ (default ```grad``` used and described in the paper)
+* Which correlation to use: `normal_distr` for a normal distribution and `pair` for correlating just two factors
 * The correlation strength.
 We use the values 0.2, 0.4 (in the main paper), 0.7 and inf.
+Note that for `pair`, lower means more correlated and inf means uncorrelated, whereas for `normal_distr`, 0 means uncorrelated and 1 means fully correlated.
-* The index of the first correlated factor
+* In case of `pair`: The index of the first correlated factor
-* The index of the second correlated factor.
+* In case of `pair`: The index of the second correlated factor.
 We use the combintations (1, 0 = floor, background / 5, 0 = orientation, background / 3, 5 = size, orientation) on 3dshapes.
+* In case of `normal_distr`: how many pairwise correlations to add to the covariance matrix (0 to 15).
+Note that for some combinations, the correlation strength is lowered automatically until the covariance matrix is positive definite.
+The script will log this.

 ## Experiments with Discriminative Models (Section 4.4)